 Tune in every other week to the No-Till Farmer "Influencers & Innovations” podcast to get intimate stories from Frank Lessiter on the origins of no-till farming, sustainability and other regenerative agriculture concepts.
 Plus, Frank answers reader questions about the magazine, the National No-Tillage Conference, and no-till history.

 Interested in more no-till history?
-You’ll find great stories like these and many more in Frank Lessiter’s new book, From Maverick to Mainstream: A History of No-Till Farmer.
+You’ll find great stories like these and many more in Frank Lessiter’s new book, From Maverick to Mainstream: A History of No-Till Farming.

 No-Till Farmer‘s No-Till Influencers & Innovators Podcast podcast is brought to you by Ingersoll Tillage.